Are you looking to get a new bike–new for you? Could be brand new, or used. Woo hoo! That’s exciting!

 - Mountain bikes: XC, race, trail, all-mountain, freeride, jump, gravity and downhill

-Shape can also be expressed as frame “stack and reach” coordinates, which is a great metric for comparing different bikes.
+Bike shape can also be expressed as frame “stack and reach” coordinates, which is a great metric for comparing different bikes.

-How Do I Find the Right Size?
+How Do I Find the Right Size Bike?

 - You can use an existing bike you are comfortable riding and measure its frame dimensions